Stretching (body piercing): History and culture

 Many young, western people have adopted the practice of stretching ear lobes for aesthetic reasons.
 This seems to give the impression that this is a modern practice, however, it is not.
 Ear stretching is a ritual that has been practiced by people all over the world from ancient times.
 Bone, horn, wood, and stone are generally carved for ear stretching, but other organic materials that have the right shape naturally, such as shells, teeth, and claws, have also been used.

 Historically, the practice has been used for the purpose of achieving social status, to scare enemies in war, and for aesthetic purposes.
 It has been and still is a common practice for people in many parts of the world, including Africa, Eurasia, America, and beyond.

-King Tutankhamen
+Ancient Egypt

-The Ancient Egyptian pharaoh Tutankhamun is one of the earliest known rulers to have stretched ear lobes.
-This can clearly be seen in one of his more famous images on his sarcophagus.
-The instrument used to stretch the pharaoh's ears is unknown, but there are many possibilities including bamboo or wooden plugs.
+The Ancient Egyptian collection in the British Museum contains very large, thick earrings that would have required continuous stretching to make large permanent holes.
+Mummies have been found with their earlobes stretched to fit ear plugs of more than 6 cm in diameter.
+The earlobes of the gold mask of Tutankhamun include large holes that appear to have been created by stretching.
+The pharaoh owned many large ornate pairs of earrings, but after the examination of his mummy no mention was made as to whether his ears were pierced or not.